GTRE GTX-35VS Kaveri: 2010s

-The DRDO currently hopes to have the Kaveri engine ready for use on the Tejas in the latter half of the 2010s decade and according to latest news still research on it is going on and the time to complete its research has been extended to 2011-2012.

-"In recent times, the engine has been able to produce thrust of 70–75 kN but what the IAF and other stake-holders desire is power between 90–95 kN", senior officials told The Hindu.
-"On using the Kaveri for the LCA, they said the engine would be fitted on the first 40 LCAs to be supplied to the IAF when they come for upgrades to the DRDO in the latter half of the decade."
-Article further adds that in 2011, 50-60 test flights will be carried out to mature the engine in terms of reliability, safety and airworthiness.
+As of 2011, the DRDO hoped to have the Kaveri engine ready for use on the Tejas in the latter half of the 2010s decade and the time to complete its research has been extended to 2011-2012.
+"In recent times, the engine has been able to produce thrust of 70–75 kN but what the IAF and other stake-holders desire is power between 90–95 kN", according to a The Hindu report in 2011.
+"On using the Kaveri for the LCA, they said the engine would be fitted on the first 40 LCAs (Tejas) to be supplied to the IAF when they come for upgrades to the DRDO in the latter half of the decade."
+The report further adds that in 2011, 50-60 test flights will be carried out to mature the engine in terms of reliability, safety and airworthiness.
+However the Kaveri could not be integrated on the first 40 production variant aircraft of Tejas.

-India's Gas Turbine Research Establishment (GTRE) aims to integrate the Kaveri power-plant with the Hindustan Aeronautics Ltd (HAL) Tejas fighter within the next nine months.
-A test aircraft operated by India's Aeronautical Development Agency will be used for the integration, says an industry source familiar with the programme.

-If the integration is successful, the GTRE hopes to see a Tejas fly with a Kaveri power-plant by the end of 2013.
+In March 2012, Defence Minister A K Antony told the parliament that Kaveri was being developed with foreign assistance and would need another ₹2839 crore.
+In May 2012, A K Antony told in a written reply to Lok Sabha that DRDO has not prepared any timeline for the Kaveri engine but plans to start flight trials as technology demonstration on Tejas Mk 1 aircraft within 3 years.
+It was also announced that Kaveri has not been able to meet operational requirements and in planned to be used on UAVs and marine applications.
+Since 2009-10 till 2011-12, government's budgetary estimate for the DRDO was Rs 28,543.43.
+About ₹28485.40 crore was spent for the programme from 2009 to 2012.
+Another report in December 2012 suggested that GTRE aims to integrate the Kaveri power-plant with HAL Tejas fighter within the next 9-months.
+A test aircraft operated by Aeronautical Development Agency (ADA) will be used for the integration as per an industry source familiar with the programme.
+If the integration was successful, GTRE hopes to see a Tejas fly with a Kaveri power-plant by the end of 2013.

-In Lok Sabha on 10 December.
-2012 Defence Minister A K Antony gave an update on the progress made by the Kaveri Engine Development Project as follows:
+In Lok Sabha on 10 December 2012, A K Antony gave another update on the progress made by the Kaveri Engine Development Project: